grepoz/cloud-function-event/README.md

 This project implements a Google Cloud Function (Gen 2) in Go for managing events in Firestore.

-## 🚨 Fix "Missing go.sum" Error
+## 🚨 Fix "Missing `go.sum`" Error

-If you see errors like missing go.sum entry, it means dependency checksums haven't been generated.
+If you see errors like missing `go.sum` entry, it means dependency checksums haven't been generated.
 Run this in your terminal root:

 ```go mod tidy```